zcattacz/PJON_wiki/Home.md

 ![PJON wiki](http://www.gioblu.com/PJON/PJON-mars.jpg)

 PJON is an opensource multimaster communications bus system Standard created to provide the community with a new and easy way to communicate data and build a network of devices.
 Its more common applications are in the field of internet of things and embedded systems.
-Extended tests proved its effectiveness on different media like electricity, radio frequency and light.
+Extended tests proved its effectiveness on different media like electricity, radio and light.

 ### Basic concepts
 * Every device has an unique 1 byte ID (0-255)